 In 2010, Caitlan quit a desk job to start her life as a farmer.
 This is her 8th season at NMF, where she has learned everything she knows about vegetable farming.
 Her specialties include irrigation, cultivation, managing crops, and trucking produce to markets.
 She has a M.S.
 Hydrology from the University of Arizona and a B.S.
 Geology from Juniata College.
 Caitlan loves to bake, hike, read, do yoga, laugh, sample craft brews, and travel in her free time.
 She goes to Saturday market every other week!

 Stephanie is in her forth season and is still amazed and inspired by the verve of NMF.
-This year she will be managing our Tuesday Sheridan Market and working at Dupont Market twice a month.
+She is Assistant Field Manager and co-managing our Dupont Market with Jennifer.
 She’s excited to go to DC regularly and meet more of you!
-She manages specialty cucumbers, onions and shallots, and celeriac.
+She manages specialty cucumbers, onions and shallots, celeriac, and our social media accounts- you should follow us!
 She has been farm apprenticing her way up and down the East Coast for the past decade.
 Before that, she got a degree in International Studies from Northwestern.
 Stephanie has an unhealthy obsession with delicious food, cooking, music, brewing, her horse sized dog Bear, and fun funky fermented foods.
 If you see her at market and want to talk food, she's your girl!

-In his 9th season at NMF, John specializes in harvest management, drip irrigation, cover crops, and doing whatever else needs to be done .
+In his 9th season at NMF, John is the crew leader and drip irrigation adviser.
 His 13th season on organic vegetable farms, he started his apprenticeship in farming in CT, at Guy's Eco-Garden and at Fort Hill Farm, before moving to the Charlottesville, VA, area to manage Roundabout Farm.
-John has two little girls, ages 6 and 8, and enjoys hanging out with them at work and at home.
+John has two little girls, ages 8 and 10, and a newborn little boy and enjoys hanging out with them at work and at home.
 He loves cooking for his kids and encouraging them to eat non "kid foods," including tempeh, kale, and buffalo ribs.
 He tends perennial crops at home, and has successfully produced a handful of figs from an indoor tree.
-He is at Sunday market in Dupont Circle almost every week!

-Dean is in his forth season at NMF.
+Dean is the Field Manager and Shop Manager.
+He is in his forth season at NMF.
 He first got his hands in the dirt growing up in rural Lancaster County and working on his grandfather’s farm.
 He worked city jobs for a couple of years, but is now back on the farm.
 His journey began with community gardens and WWOOFing, and then became an apprentice at Edible Earth Farm in Tionesta, PA.
 Finally, he's arrived here at New Morning Farm.
-The crops he manages include Celery, Corn and Chard.
-The jobs he oversees are: chickens, cultivating, cover crops, equipment maintenance, the website/social media, and working with Pearl as the assistant field manager.
+He manages Corn and Potatoes, our lovely Chickens, cultivating, cover crops, and equipment maintenance.
 When Dean isn’t farming he enjoys cooking, eating, raising sheep and chickens, and carving wooden spoons and bowls.

 All apprentices, even (and especially!) those who are new to farming, immediately take on individual responsibilities.
 Ranging from the monitoring, harvest and post-harvest storage and marketing of crops, to driving a tractor for cultivation, to leading a team in the field, apprentices gain skills and learn the systems of New Morning Farm from the beginning of their stay.
 Check out our page about apprenticeships to learn more about our program and benefits.